mojtabafazeli/Xplorer/README.md

 # Xplorer

-Xplorer is a Spring Boot application developed by Moj Fazel.
+Xplorer is a SpringBoot application developed by Moj Fazel.

 ## Installation